This article was updated on 3 February 2020.

 In addition, the Authority and the government may need to decide how it wants obligations on industry participants in the Act to apply to prosumers.
 It’s not unusual for the sharing economy to ask questions of regulatory regimes and there’s no reason to think electricity would be an exception.

 Sharing isn’t new — nor is making a buck from it.
-Firms like New Zealand’s P2Power show that the technology to share electricity is already here on some level, and it’s improving all the time.
+Firms like New Zealand’s Our Energy show that the technology to share electricity is already here on some level, and it’s improving all the time.

 Distributed generation of power could have real benefits — with power produced more sustainably, in a way that makes better use of existing infrastructure assets, and with citizens enjoying lower prices, and also stronger social connections to each other.
 Given all those positives, it might not be long before you’re arranging your next Uber or Airbnb using a device powered by your neighbour’s solar panel.